nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 2. `SplitLah` then parses the input by using methods in the `Parser` class to obtain a `ActivityCreateCommand` object.
 3. `ActivityCreateCommand#run` method is then invoked to run the `activity /create` command.
 4. Once the command runs, `ActivityCreateCommand#run` method checks if there are duplicate names in the involved list.
-   - If there are duplicate names in the involved list, a message indicating that there are duplicates is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
+   * If there are duplicate names in the involved list, a message indicating that there are duplicates is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
 5. The `ActivityCreateCommand` object updates the cost and cost list by invoking the `ActivityCreateCommand#updateCostAndCostList` method.
 6. The`ActivityCreateCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
-7. Then, `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to delete is stored in.
+7. Once the `Profile` object is returned, `Profile#getSession` is called to retrieve the `Session` object that the activity is stored in, with the specified session unique identifier from the list of sessions.
-    - If the session does not exist, a message indicating that there is no such session is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
+   * This process is omitted in the sequence diagram for the sake of brevity.
-    - Else, the `Session` object that the activity is stored in is returned.
+   1. If the session does not exist, a message indicating that there is no such session is printed using `TextUI#printlnMessage` and control is given back to `SplitLah`.
-    - This process is omitted in the sequence diagram for the sake of brevity.
+   2. Else, the `Session` object that the activity is stored in is returned.
 8. Other getter methods are then called to obtain the necessary parameters used to instantiate an Activity object.
 These getter methods are omitted in the sequence diagram.
 9. The `ActivityCreateCommand` object then adds the respective costs to each `Person` object involved in the activity using the `ActivityCreateCommand#addAllActivityCost` method.
 10. Using the updated details as parameters, the `ActivityCreateCommand` object instantiates an `Activity` object to represent the new activity.